Lexington Winter Invitational

 Linnea Warburton Paradigm

 I debated LD for four years at Lexington High School, attending both circuit and local tournaments.
-I graduated high school in 2016, so its my third year out.
+I graduated high school in 2016, so it's my fourth year out.
 So at this point, I have no idea what you kids are up to these days.

 As a debater I ran mostly kritiks, but feel free to run what you are most comfortable with.
 However, I never enjoyed theory as a debater so I cannot promise that I will be able to make the right decision in a convoluted theory round.
 Here are some other things to keep in mind.